Ayanbasu22/P774-Insurance-analytics/README.md

 # P774-Insurance-analytics
-An interactive dashboard for High Cloud Airlines showcasing load factors, top routes, carrier performance, and flight trends by time and distance.
-It helps identify high-performing routes and supports strategic decisions with clear, data-driven insights.
+This project presents an analytical dashboard for High Cloud Airlines, offering key insights into airline performance.
+It includes KPIs such as load factor trends by year, quarter, month, and carrier, top routes by flight volume, weekend vs weekday load comparison, and distance-based flight distribution.
+The dashboard empowers strategic planning by identifying passenger preferences, high-performing routes, and carrier efficiency using interactive visuals and data segmentation.